CoopBoard/coopboard/README.md

 ### Installation

-You need Node installed on your system, check with:
+You need to install Node on your system, check with:
 ```sh
 $ node -v
 ```
-Than you can do the following:
+Then you can do the following:
 ```sh
 $ git clone https://github.com/CoopBoard/coopboard coopboard
 $ cd coopboard